Bachelor of Biomedical Sciences

 Programme Structure

-• the structures and functions of the human body and the processes that are essential to life;
+• The structures and functions of the human body and the processes that are essential to life.

-• the basic principles of the processes, mechanisms, patterns of diseases and concepts of diagnostics and therapeutics, and
+• The basic principles of the processes, mechanisms, patterns of diseases and concepts of diagnostics and therapeutics, and essential analytical methodologies and state-of-the-art contemporary information technology in the field of biomedical sciences.

 “Active learning is a critical part of student learning – learning about DNA structure through building models is a great experience for the first year students.”